 - Co-operation and information sharing.

 Worcestershire County Council also play a critical role in any emergency response.
 An agreement is in place so that the county council undertake key emergency planning services on our behalf.
-For more information on emergency planning, visit their website.
+For more information on emergency planning, visit the Worcestershire County Council website.

 How to Prepare